Professional Registration/Chartership types

 Apply offlineChartered Environmentalist

-Becoming an Chartered Environmentalist (CEnv) through the Energy Institute requires holding professional membership as either a Member (MEI) or Fellow (FEI).
+- Hold professional membership of the Energy Institute as a Member (MEI) or Fellow (FEI).

 Download the application pack for Chartered Environmentalist